sgorgun/real-numbers/README.md

 ## Task Description

 The task has twenty-two sub-tasks.
-Each sub-task is a small coding excercise.
+Each sub-task is a small coding exercise.

 ### Real Literals